callmelazarus/tech-learning-journey/journal/example-prompts.md

-can you write something in a similar and concise format, for the [CONCEPT_ENTER_HERE]
+can you write something in a similar and concise format, for the [CONCEPT_ENTER_HERE].
+I am forming an set of exmaples

 use this as an example: